 At times, the CBSA (Canadian Border Security Agency) requires additional time to review international parcels.
 Times can vary depending on the nature of the review.

 EzClear users who are local to our offices can arrange to pick-up their parcels.
 Pick-ups must be pre-arranged.
 To do so, call (888)-224-1650 or text (647) 490-5008 or send an email request to firstname.lastname@example.org

 About Requesting a Return

-When seeking to return an order, the customers should must contact the retailer and discuss their return options before processing a return with EzClear.
+When seeking to return an order, the customer must contact the retailer and discuss their return options before requesting that their parcel be returned by EzClear.

 Can I return my order?
 When does EzClear process returns?